 Draw parallel lines?
 Mark the same dimensions repeatedly?
 Set the depth of your saw blade?

-Then I recommend you this super handy tool.
+Then I recommend you this super handy hand tool for woodworking.

 The Kreg KMA2900 Multi-Mark is always in my pockets and is perfect for small dimensions.